jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 Go visit **Wilce Student Health Center's** table at the **Health Fair** to sign up for BuckMD, which is a portal for:

-* Scheduling and managing appointments
+* Scheduling and managing appointments.
-* View and print your personal health information
+* View and print your personal health information.
-* Send/receive secure messages to/from Student Health Services
+* Send/receive secure messages to/from Student Health Services.
 * ... and more!

 ---